380.760.01 Clinical Aspects of Reproductive Health

 - W F, 10:30 - 11:50am

-Provides a comprehensive presentation of several clinical disease processes affecting women’s health.
-Topics include hysterectomy, contraception, cervical cancer screening, and incontinence.
-Uses traditional lecture materials, videos of procedures, and selected journal readings.
+Provides a comprehensive presentation of several clinical disease processes affecting women’s reproductive health.
+Topics include contraception, cervical cancer screening, STI, menopause and incontinence.
+Uses traditional lecture materials, selected readings, and in-class discussion.
 Focuses not only on the clinical aspect of the disease, but the health policy implications on women’s health.

 - Learning Objectives: